samuelleavin/sd-sweater/docs/README.md

 There are many other remaining optimizations and issues to improve upon.

+- Adding human readable version of the recommendations
 - Extracting and abstracting the rules.
 I did include a document with some thoughts about the abstraction to make.
 - Adding tests; tests are critical, but working code and speed is often the priority.
 - Modularization: extraction and separation of enums, and other objects inside the `index.js` to improve organization.